Fiber is absolutely important and must be included in our daily foods in the right proportion.

 15. Avocados (7%)

-The avocado is one of the healthiest fruits that contain a high amount of healthy fats and is very low in carbohydrates.
+Avocado is one of the healthiest fruits, with many healthy fats and very low in carbohydrates.

 The dietary fiber content in Avocado fruits is 6.7 grams per 100 grams.

-Avocado fruits are delicious, and they can be well integrated into salads and smoothies.
+Avocado fruits are delicious and can be well integrated into salads and smoothies.

 How To Remedy The Shortage Of Fiber In Diet?

-Consuming about 25 to 35 grams of dietary fiber per day is essential for good health.
+Consuming about 25 to 35 grams of dietary fiber daily is essential for good health.

-Several food surveys have shown the severe shortage of fiber in the daily foods generally consumed by most people.
+Several food surveys have shown a severe shortage of fiber in the daily foods generally consumed by most people.

 Here are a few simple tips for increasing the intake of dietary fiber: